GeekTrainer/learn-django/Module4/Module4_Unit2.md

 ## Install SQLite

 For this project we will be using the SQlite database.
-If you already have SQLite installed then continue with the rest of the module, but if not then go to the SQLite website to download the [SQLite application][3].
+If you already have SQLite installed then continue with the rest of the module.
+If not then go to the SQLite website to download the [SQLite application][3].